 2Shakes currently works with:

 Inland Revenue: It sets you up to allow you to call and correspond with Inland Revenue on behalf of your clients.
 Please note this does not set you up with myIR access.
 If there are changes to online access online through myIR as part of IR transformation programme 2Shakes will aim to improve our service to users accordingly.

-Accident Compensation Corporation: It sets you up to call and correspond with ACC on behalf of your clients.
+Accident Compensation Corporation (ACC): It sets you up to call and correspond with ACC on behalf of your clients.
 If you have ACC online account then it will also give you the ability to link in to see your clients details through ACC online.
-If there are changes to ACC Online as part of ACC transaformation programme 2Shakes will aim to improve the our service to users accordingly.
+If there are changes to ACC Online as part of ACC transformation programme 2Shakes will aim to improve our service to users accordingly.

 Xero: 2Shakes integrates with Xero Practice Manager and Xero Workflow Max to allow you to create new client accounts from the information you can captured in 2Shakes.